Nodefense/CavaloAlado/README.md

 # CavaloAlado
-Flappy Bird clone written in Python 3.12.0 using Pygame.
+Free as in "free speech" Flappy Bird-like video game written in Python 3.12.0 using Pygame.